-Punta Lunarda is of course the top rocky jewel in Bavella Group, showing magnificent and vertical faces with extra-solid and compact orange granite; this mighty bicuspidated peak, a true summit without no weak point, both for its steepness and for its secluded situation is not very often climbed.
-The tower rises close to Punta di a’ Muvra, between Lunarda Canyon and Purcaraccia Canyon, overlooking with its unmistakable shape Bocca di Larone from the right-hand side of D268, when following it towards Col de Bavella.
-Altough this cliff draws unfailingly every climber’s eye, its routes are not crowded by plenty of parties: as a matter of fact the whole of approach, descent and climbing – even choosing less difficult route, “Anima Corsa”, the first one realized – represents even for an experienced climber an engaged experience.
+Punta Lunarda is of course the top rocky jewel in Bavella Group, showing magnificent and vertical faces with extra-solid and compact orange granite; this mighty bicuspidated peak, a true summit without no weak point, both for its steepness and its secluded situation is not very often climbed.
+The tower rises close to Punta di a’ Muvra, between Lunarda Canyon and Purcaraccia Canyon, overlooking with its unmistakable shape Bocca di Larone from the right-hand side of the road D268, when following it from Solenzara towards Col de Bavella.
+Altough this cliff draws unfailingly every climber’s eye, its routes are not crowded by plenty of parties: as a matter of fact the whole of approach, descent and climbing – even choosing the less difficult route, “Anima Corsa”, the first one realized – represents even for an experienced climber an engaged experience.
 Due to its steepness, Lunarda climbing way is often rough and very different from the nearby crag of Teghie Lisce.
 Here we can’t make any adherence performances and the routes mainly follow cracks and chimney-cracks.

 Maybe the name “Lunarda” would mean the peak is so fascinating that it’s possible it was arisen by a huge stone fallen down from the moon (“luna”).